 The health of New Yorkers, especially those in small communities, should not be placed at risk any longer.
 Every New Yorker should know what’s in their water.
-Urge Governor Cuomo to sign legislation on his desk requiring that every water utility in the state expand testing for a priority list of chemicals that could be making our communities sick.
+Urge Governor Hochul to sign legislation on her desk requiring that every water utility in the state expand testing for a priority list of chemicals that could be making our communities sick.

 • Read the sample letter (below) and edit it as you see fit.
 Personalized letters have a greater impact!We send your comments to your representatives by automatically filling out their online contact forms.
 Note that some representatives require more information like phone and full address.